I got a DUI last night, now what do I do?

 One aspect of DUIs that most people don’t understand is that the Department of Licensing (DoL) can and will act independently of the Courts to suspend your privilege to drive for from 30 days to seven years.
 Merely getting your DUI reduced to a charge that won’t suspend your license is only a partial victory if you don’t prevail at the DOL hearing.
-You have only 20 days to request a hearing from the DoL to postpone and hopefully, avoid a loss of your driving privilege.
+As of January 1, 2019 the DoL has reduced the time within which you can request a hearing from 20 days to just 7 days!
+This means you only have a week to file the hearing request to postpone and, hopefully, avoid a loss of your driving privilege.
 And remember, the public defender cannot represent you in a DoL hearing.

 DUI / DWI Deferred Prosecutions